Hi, welcome to My Dementia Digest!

 My dad was diagnosed with Alzheimer’s disease in 2008; he lived until 2013.
 My mom took care of him at home.
-As the oldest child in a large family, responsibilities to lead and cope were made easier as a result of a career I absolutely love and gaining my advanced education.
+As the oldest child in a large family, responsibilities to lead and cope were made easier for me as a result of a career I absolutely love and by gaining my advanced education.

 Why Create My Dementia Digest…

 The sad fact is that, dementia affects people everywhere.
 The numbers of cases are rising at a fast rate due Baby Boomers aging.